-Follicular unit extraction (FUE), also known as follicular transfer (FT), is one of the two primary methods for hair restoration.
+Follicular Unit Extraction (FUE), also known as follicular transfer (FT), is one of the two primary methods for hair restoration solutions.
 FUE is a surgical technique that aims to remove a patient’s individual hair or follicular units (hair follicles) one at a time from the back of the scalp, which is known as the donor or harvesting site.
 This hair transplant procedure is minimally invasive, and after the hair is taken from the donor site it is transplanted into the areas that are experiencing bald patches also called recipient sites.
 This procedure creates a fuller looking head of hair with an improved visual impact in thinning or bald locations.

-Patients who have a genetic hair loss condition called androgenetic alopecia, also known as male or female pattern baldness, or permanent hair loss of the scalp, are the best candidates for FUE hair transplantation procedure.
-Follicular Unit Extraction results in a more natural looking hairline, with no linear scarring, which means that hair transplant scar revisions are not going to be necessary when receiving this type of procedure.
+Patients who have a genetic hair loss condition called androgenetic alopecia also called male or female pattern baldness, are the best candidates for FUE hair transplantation procedure.
+Follicular Unit Extraction results in a more natural-looking hairline, with no linear scarring, which means that hair transplant scar revisions are not going to be necessary when receiving this type of procedure.

-Follicular Unit Transplantation (FUT) involves removing a small strip of tissue from the back of the head, where healthy hair follicles will be extracted.
+Follicular Unit Transplantation (FUT) involves removing a strip of tissue from the back of the head, where healthy hair follicles will be removed.
 The hair follicles are harvested from the strip of tissue before being individually transplanted to the recipient area.
-FUT typically allows for multiple grafts to be transplanted in a single session.
+FUT allows for a high volume of grafts to be transplanted in a single session.

 Some patients report higher levels of discomfort with FUT procedures compared to FUE due to the more invasive nature of the procedure, occurring in the area where the strip of tissue was removed for grafting.
 The FUT hair transplant method typically results in a very narrow linear scar in the back of the head, that will gradually start to fade with time, and may often be covered with the existing hair.

 While FUT is a bit quicker than FUE, Follicular Unit Extraction typically is more expensive and provides a more natural look.
 They both have their ups and downs, but they also will both result in a healthy-looking head of hair.
 After having a hair transplant, people have noted the hair transplantation procedure as an emotional and transformative experience, giving them more confidence to face life and achieve their goals.

-During your initial consultation, your physician will determine which transplantation method is best for you based on multiple factors; how much hair loss you have, the size of the thinning area, quality and quantity of hair you have to be a donor site for the balding areas.
+During your initial consultation, your clinical team will determine which transplantation method is best for you based on multiple factors; how much hair loss you have, the size of the thinning area, and the quality & quantity of hair you have as a donor site for the balding areas.

 To learn more about hair loss and what hair transplantation procedure is right for you, MAXIM Hair Restoration has locations in New York City, New Jersey, Long Island, Dallas, Fort Worth, Houston, Texas, and the Northern Virginia Washington, DC area.
 International clinics include Manila and Cebu in the Philippines, Dubai (U.A.E.), and Istanbul, Turkey.
 Locations under development include Indiana, Chicago, Austin, San Antonio, Miami, Atlanta, Sarasota, Florida, New Orleans, Louisiana, Wroclaw, Poland and other markets.
 Contact MAXIM today for a consultation and start your journey to the hair you want to have.